 The large literature employing the Berry et al. (1995) framework motivates the use of the random coefficients demand by critiquing systems that fail to incorporate rich substitution.
-In prominent surveys carried out a decade apart, the authors point to the same crucial flaw:
+In a recent survey, Berry and Haile (2021) point to this crucial flaw: